learn-co-curriculum/dsc-project-submissions-live/README.md

 # Project Submission & Review (Campus)

-This lesson provides instructions for submitting your End of Phase Projects and explains how your projects will be reviewed.
+This lesson provides instructions for submitting your End of Phase Projects and explains how your projects will be reviewed.TEST

 ## Submitting your Project